 Standard Audit Findings IFRS 9 - Financial Instruments Our audit procedures for financial instruments did not identify any audit issues.
 IFRS 15 - Revenue from Contracts Our audit procedures for revenue from contracts did not identify any audit issues.
-IFRS 16 - Leases The Authority will need to consider the operating leases it currently holds.
+IFRS 16 - Leases The Authority will need to consider the operating leases it currently holds for implementation in 2020/21.